How U.S. states are using digital contact tracing to stop COVID-19

 Digital contact tracing seeks to largely automate this process.
 By using smartphone technology like Bluetooth or location data, public health organizations can track and alert all of the smartphone users that an infected person has come into contact with.

-Many independent entities have devised their own digital contact tracing technology, from MIT to the government of Singapore.
+But it's exposure notification that many health departments and tech companies have focused on.
+Independent entities have devised their own digital exposure notification technology, from MIT to the government of Singapore.
 But none of them have generated as much buzz as the system announced by Apple and Google in April.

 Apple and Google's effort

-The Apple and Google contact tracing system is actually not an app.
+The Apple and Google exposure notification system is actually not an app.
 Instead, it's a developer framework that public health entities can use to create their own individual contact tracing apps.

 The underlying framework is a cross-platform system that works on both Android and iOS.
 It works by collecting Bluetooth signals from devices that you come into close proximity with.
 If you, or the owners of one of those devices, is diagnosed with COVID-19, those proximity contacts are alerted with a notification.